 Deciding what an acceptable level of training is will depend on the training model (cascaded down from the Department of Education) and the qualifications of staff, as well as the reduced need for training this implies).
-At the national level, we see that, on average, 65% of staff were trained across the entire college system in 2009.
-For three-quarters of lecturing staff to have undergone some form of staff development represents a high level of training - a level nevertheless incommensurate with the poor academic results of college students across the system, as reported on below.
-Provincially, 60% of lecturing staff received some training.
-At this college, 50% of staff have undergone some form of skills development.
-This figure is lower than the provincial and national averages.
+At the national level, we see that, on average, 65% of staff were trained across the entire college system in 2009.4 For three-quarters of lecturing staff to have undergone some form of staff development represents a high level of training - a level nevertheless incommensurate with the poor academic results of college students across the system, as reported on below.
+Provincially, 63% of lecturing staff received some training.
+At this college, 64% of staff have undergone some form of skills development.
+This figure is considerably below the national average, but slightly above the provincial average.